obonaventure/cnp3/book/network/network.rst

 .. sidebar:: A note on timers

  The first RIP implementations sent their distance vector exactly every 30 seconds.
 This worked well in most networks, but some researchers noticed that routers were sometimes overloaded because they were processing too many distance vectors at the same time [FJ1994]_.
 They collected packet traces in these networks and found that after some time the routers' timers became synchronised, i.e. almost all routers were sending their distance vectors at almost the same time.
 This synchronisation of the transmission times of the distance vectors caused an overload on the routers' CPU but also increased the convergence time of the protocol in some cases.
-It is mainly due to the fact that all routers set their timers to the same expiration time after having processed the received distance vectors. `Sally Floyd`_ and `Van Jacobson`_ proposed in [FJ1994]_ a simple solution to solve this synchronisation problem.
-Instead of advertising their distance vector exactly after 30 seconds, a router should send its next distance vector after a a delay of delay chosen randomly in the [15,45] interval :rfc:`2080`.
-This randomisation of the delays prevents the synchronisations that occur with a fixed delay and is used nowadays by most protocols.
+This was mainly due to the fact that all routers set their timers to the same expiration time after having processed the received distance vectors. `Sally Floyd`_ and `Van Jacobson`_ proposed in [FJ1994]_ a simple solution to solve this synchronisation problem.
+Instead of advertising their distance vector exactly after 30 seconds, a router should send its next distance vector after a delay chosen randomly in the [15,45] interval :rfc:`2080`.
+This randomisation of the delays prevents the synchronisations that occur with a fixed delay and is today a recommended practice for protocol designers.

 .. index:: OSPF

 OSPF
 ----

 Two link-state routing protocols are used in IP networks.
 Open Shortest Path First (OSPF), defined in :rfc:`2328` is the link state routing protocol that has been standardised by the IETF.
 The last version of OSPF that supports IPv6 is defined in :rfc:`5340`.
 OSPF is frequently used in entreprise networks and in some ISP networks.
 However, ISP networks often use the IS-IS link-state routing protocol [ISO10589]_ that was developped for the ISO CLNP protocol but was adapted to be used in IP :rfc:`1195` networks before the finalisation of the standardisation of OSPF.
-An detailed analysis of ISIS and OSPF may be found in [BMO2006]_ and [Perlman2000].
+A detailed analysis of ISIS and OSPF may be found in [BMO2006]_ and [Perlman2000]_.
 Additional information about OSPF may be found in [Moy1998]_.

 .. index:: OSPF area